RoheLab/gdim/README.md

 `gdim` is an R package for estimating graph dimension `k` (e.g., the number of communities in a network).
 The key function `eigcv` uses the cross-validated eigenvalues to test the statistical significance of sample eigenvectors.
-The test statistics enjoy a simple central limit theorem.
+The test statistic enjoys a simple central limit theorem.
 As such, `eigcv` provides p-values for individual hypothesized `k`.

 ## Installation

-You can install from [GitHub](https://github.com/) with:
+You can install `gdim` from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")